peanut butter fudge

 Instructions

 • To make the base, mix the peanut butter with the maple and almonds to make a smooth and sticky mix.
-Stir through the choc chips to combine.
+Stir through the ⅓ cup chocolate chips to combine.

-• Press down into a lined loaf tin and put in the fridge whilst you make the topping.
+• Press down into a lined loaf tin.
+Refrigerate whilst you make the topping.

 • For the topping, melt the chocolate in a bowl over some hot water.
 Stir through the peanut butter until fully combined.
 Pour over the base.
 Leave in the fridge for at least 2 hours to set and then cut into squares.